markmoxon/bbcelite-scripts/README.md

 git clone https://github.com/markmoxon/bbcelite-websites
 ```

+This will create a folder called `bbcelite-websites` that contains the static content for each of the websites.
+As we generate our web content, it will be copied into the relevant site folders in `bbcelite-websites` to form the finished sites.

-Finally clone the other source repositories into the `source-repositories` folder:
+Finally clone this repository (which contains the generation scripts) and the source code repositories into the `source-repositories` folder:

 ```
 cd source-repositories